peraro/finiteflow-mathtools/README.md

 machines and clusters.

-It should be noted that the packages included in this repository should be reguarded as a set of utilities rather the implementation of fully automated solutions for specific tasks.
+It should be noted that the packages included in this repository should be regarded as a set of utilities rather the implementation of fully automated solutions for specific tasks.

 The algorithms implemented here, are based on the following